HL7/cql/input/pages/04-logicalspecification.md

 ## Type Operators

-For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#type-operators-1,Type Operators>> section in the [CQL Reference](09-b-cqlreference.html).
+For more information on the semantics of these operators, refer to the [Type Operators](09-b-cqlreference.adoc#type-operators-1) section in the [CQL Reference](09-b-cqlreference.html).

 ### As